 Each share entitles the holder to participate in any distribution of income and capital.
 The Group regards shareholders' equity as the capital that it manages.
-Shareholders' equity amounts to TUSD 211,737 as of 31 December 2018 (31 December 2017: TUSD 452,757).
-The translation into US Dollar has been done at the corresponding historical foreign exchange rate.
+Shareholders' equity amounts to TUSD 157,122 as of 31 December 2019 (31 December 2018: TUSD 211,737).

-The following distribution of legal reserves was paid out to the investors in the year 2018:
+The following distributions of legal reserves were paid out to the investors in the years 2018 and 2019: